dsshean/TheSimulation/README.md

 Exploring Simulation Theory through Large Language Models

 Update as of:
+5/26/2025
+* Codebase migrated to ADK v 1.0 - due to new features in ADK - Contents get accumulated throughout each agent call, so seperation of individual Simulacras not working.
+The code works but the attribution to events will be garbled if more than 1 sim is present.
+Furthermore content/context will continue to grow leading to large token consumption.
+Alternative fix in the works.

 5/22/2025

 - All major components have been implemented.
 Multi Simulacra interaction is working as you can run the current default world and see the interactions.